bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > predictive site list is actionable from a public health standpoint, and whether
 > linking SWITRS police reports to hospital discharge or trauma registry data is
 > something the County has done or would consider.
 Severity misclassification in
-> police-reported data is a known weakness of my labels.
+> police-reported data is a known weakness of our labels.
 >
 > Thank you,
 > [YOUR NAME]